Assistant Professor, Saint Cloud State University, 2013-2014

 B.Sc., Chemistry, University of Kelaniya, 2005

-environmental interfaces, heterogeneous atmospheric chemistry and photochemistry, mineral dust, climate, biogeochemistry, marine chemistry, environmental toxicity and health, implications of nanoscience and nanotechnology, wastewater treatment.
+environmental interfaces, heterogeneous chemistry, photochemistry, mineral dust, climate, biogeochemistry, marine chemistry, environmental toxicity and health, implications of nanoscience and nanotechnology, wastewater treatment.

 Dr. Rubasinghege’s research revolves around nanomaterial, polymer composite and environmental chemistry, studying hidden reaction pathways and mechanisms in environmental processes to better understand the impact of mineral oxides and engineered nanoparticles on poorly understood environmental process.
 One of his projects focuses on (i) how and why different metal oxides and engineered nanoparticles behave differently during their environmental processing under various environmentally relevant conditions and (ii) the potential impacts of these processes on aquatic life and human health.
 These interdisciplinary studies specifically focus on effects of particle size (nano vs. micro), ionic strength, organic and inorganic pollutants and solar radiation on chemical reactivity and environmental processing of metal oxides in mineral dust as a source of trace metals to aquatic life, and their follow up aqueous phase behaviors.